-By now, you’ve probably heard about the importance of using social media to promote your business during the holidays, and throughout the rest of the year.
+By now, you’ve probably heard about the importance of using social media to promote your business during the holidays and throughout the rest of the year.

-Regardless of how much stock you put in the numbers, when it comes to the holidays, you know how important having the right plan to reach new customers and bring people into your store can be.
+When it comes to the holidays, you know how important having the right plan to reach new customers and bring people into your store can be.

 And even if you’re not a social media enthusiast, with the right plan, you can drive meaningful results on social media this holiday season.

-Creating a social media plan starts with understanding what each network can bring to your business.
+Creating a social media plan starts with understanding what each network can bring to your business

 For the holidays, you’ll want to focus your efforts on a select group of social media sites that will offer the right features for connecting with your audience.